nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 > Examples of malformed commands can be found in the [Critical Warnings](#critical-warnings) section.
 Please refer to [Unnecessary Whitespaces](#unnecessary-whitespaces) for examples specific to the `ingredients search` command.
 <br>

 Omitting the keyword will return a list of all valid ingredients.
+You may refer to Fig. 7 for an example of the expected output.

+For example:
+`ingredients search`

 ![search22.png](images/search22.png)
 <sub>Fig 7: Sample of Ingredients Search command with keyword omitted and user input highlighted.</sub>